 - Group Size & Duration: Expect around 240 travelers on the boat, with a full-day commitment of about 10 hours.

-- Mixed Experiences: While some travelers rave about the scenery and guides, others mention issues with organization and communication.
+- Mixed Experiences: While some travelers love the scenery and guides, others mention issues with organization and communication.

 Starting Point & Corfu Views